w41ch0ng/AeroShuffle/README.md

 > [!IMPORTANT]
 > - (Music playback is only available with a Spotify Premium subscription) </br>
 > - (The live deployment is still pending extension approval from Spotify (-.-), so accounts that have not been authorised will not be able to use the app yet)
+> - (Cross-platform availability is still limited based on certain drawbacks from the Spotify API and Web Playback SDK.
+Both mobile and Safari music playback are not yet available due to these limitations, but I'm working on a workaround)

 This project was made with React, TypeScript and TailwindCSS.
 I hope to make this better and better so any suggestions are appreciated !.!